Jack-Lowe-7/DWP-Project/README.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+The web app will be the best final option, however to test the cuurent state you can run a local program/console To get a local copy up and running follow these simple example steps.

 ### Prerequisites

-This will run in the terminal (See below), however it's advised to use the GUI made with the PySimpleGUI module to see the full functionality.
+This will run in the terminal (3. b.), however it's advised to use the GUI made with the PySimpleGUI module to see the full functionality in terms of a local app.
+The web app will be however, the best final option.

 ```sh
 pip install pysimplegui